timmarlowe/smarter-than-nate-silver/README.md

         | 24 | home_b_perposs    |        27.5975 |
         | 25 | away_b_perposs    |       -22.3028 |

-It is still clearly both over-fit (see effective field goal percentage) and under-fit.
+It is still clearly both over-fit with multiple collinear variables (see effective field goal percentage and points per possession) and under-fit.
+While the collinearity may not be as much of an issue for prediction, it makes for a messier model and uninformative coefficients.

 ## Results
 At a score threshold of 0 point spread between home and away, this model has a 69.3% accuracy when tested on the hold-out tournament data.
 As can be seen in the table below, the model is mostly predicting home teams will win, and extremely underpredicting on away teams.